 About an aging Swiss professor of classical languages who, after a chance encounter with a Portuguese woman, quits his job and travels to Lisbon in the hope of discovering the fate of a certain author, a doctor and poet who fought against Portuguese dictator Antonio de Oliveira Salazar.
 Written by

 There are some language issues in the movie that one could take as goofs.
 But in fact the movie takes English as a convention.
-The option to maintain portuguese where logical would had made it a portuguese film trough the entire flashback and even some present scenes.
-So, all the crocheter's do speak English, even if they should speak portuguese, or german.
+The option to maintain Portuguese where logical would had made it a Portuguese-spoken film trough the entire flashback and even some present scenes.
+So, all the characters speak English, even if they should speak Portuguese, or German.
 The reference to their actual language is made trough their accents.
-Thats why most of the actors playing portuguese- even Brits- do speak English with an effort to have the typical portuguese accent.
+That's why most of the actors playing Portuguese - even Brits - speak English with an effort to have the typical Portuguese accent.
 See more »

 See more »